MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/sap-hana/sap-hana-encryption.md

 ---
 title: SAP HANA encryption
-description: Learn how to encrypt the connection when connecting to a HANA server from Power Query using SAML SSO.
+description: Learn how to encrypt the connection when connecting to an SAP HANA server from Power Query using SAML SSO.
 author: davidiseminger

 ms.custom: seodec18
 ms.service: powerquery
 ms.topic: how-to
-ms.date: 08/28/2020
+ms.date: 09/01/2020
 ms.author: davidi

 LocalizationGroup: Connect to data